nsterk/fuckme/README.md

 - the shell script is flaky as fuck that shit is not reliable at all, I definitely want to improve it.
 Or just generally make it not suck.

 # HOW TO fuckme
+## Criterion
 You will need to have Criterion installed (https://github.com/Snaipe/Criterion).
+If you are trying to install Criterion from Codam, you might run into a problem installing Homebrew.
+Use the bot 'Le Gardien' and give it the command !brew to get more information on how to install.

+## Where to copy libft folder
 The default path to your libft is set to ./libft - meaning that fuckme will search the current directory for a subdirectory called 'libft' and use the contents of that directory.
 If you want to change the path you can do so in config.sh.
 But please don't cause I am actually not sure the tests will still run.
 Just make a subdirectory libft OK, please just do that.

 If the config file points to your libft folder, execute the test script with ./fuckme.sh.